What Are Adverbs of Movement and Direction?

 Now, let us examine some examples:

 If you want to find room number 697, you have to go

 Are you going

 Please note that the adverbs mentioned above are also used as adverbs of place.
 The difference is based on the verb they modify.
 If the verb refers to movement or direction, they are called adverbs of movement or direction.
-If the verb refers to an occasion, they will be called adverbs of place.
+If the verb refers to an occasion, they will be considered adverbs of place.
 Compare the following examples: